rcarrata/rcarrata.github.io/_posts/2021-01-03-ocp4_ipi_vmware_deep_dive_part2.md

 ens192           UP             10.0.0.90/24 10.0.0.200/24 fe80::d39c:82a6:1f15:b8c8/64
 ```

-Check the ens192 of the master2, have an ip address more than the others, right?
+Check the ens192 of master2 -- it has one more IP address than the others, right?

 If we check specifically this master2, we can deep dive a bit in the interface ens192: